fraterrisus/walkthroughs/aethus/items.md

 *Where:* Constructed (Lighting).

-*Blueprint:* In the Loadmaster's quarters in Epsilon.
+*Blueprint:* In the Loadmaster's quarters in Epsilon, or $250 at RAPP-1.

 *Cost:* 1x [Building Material](#building-material), 1x [Solanite](#solanite)